Malacañang Palace: Gardens

 The extensive grounds of Malacañang comprise one of the few parks in Manila, with tropical shrubbery, century-old acacia trees, and even a balete tree or two.
-The acacias are festooned with the cactus like 'Queen of the Night.'
+The acacias are festooned with cactus like 'Queen of the Night.'
 The broad lawns, lush trees and greenery indicate how Manila may have been when it was less populous and times were more leisurely.

 The public garden now known as 'Freedom Park' fronts the Administration and Executive Buildings.
 It has statues symbolizing the four freedoms (religion, expression, want and fear), that were brought to Malacañang from the Manila International Fair of the 1950s.
 The statues were long forgotten at the cogon field that was then Rizal Park, when First Lady Eva Macapagal retrieved them.
 An Art Deco fountain from the 1930s still flows near the main Palace entrance.
 Cannons and lamp posts dating from the Spanish Regime accent odd corners.

 A bamboo teahouse, built in 1948 as a rest house, no longer exists, but it used to be by the river near where the swimming pool is now located.

 At the main entrance is the large balete tree with a reputed resident kapre.
 Usually lit with capiz shell globe lights, it is hung with multicolored star lanterns during Christmas.
 One time only, it was lit with thousands of flickering fireflies, captured from some distant towns where fireflies still abounded and released as a grand ephemeral gesture of a present for the then first lady.

 Security

-The palace is protected by the Presidential Security Group, as well as the Armed Forces of the Philippines and the Philippine National Police.
+The palace is protected by the Presidential Security Command of the Armed Forces of the Philippines and the Philippine National Police.

 Marker from the National Historical Commission of the Philippines

-The marker of Malacanan Palace was installed in 1941 at Malacañang Palace site, San Miguel, Manila.
-It was installed by Philippines Historical Committee (now National Historical Commission of the Philippines).
+The marker of Malacañang Palace was installed in 1941 by the Philippines Historical Committee (now National Historical Commission of the Philippines).